pascalre/vscode-yaml-sort/README.md

 # YAML Sort
 This VS Code extension exposes the possibility to sort, format and validate YAML files.

+## Commands
+This extension contributes the following commands:

+* `Sort YAML`: Sorts a given YAML.
+You can either sort the whole YAML document or sort only a selection of the text.
+* `Validate YAML`: Validates a given YAML.
+* `Format YAML`: Formats a given YAML without sorting it.
+* `Custom Sort 1`: This command will sort a given YAML with custom order.
+If some of the keys of `customSortKeywords_1` will be found at the top level of the YAML, these will be put at the beginning of the YAML file (in the given order).
+You can use this e. g. to sort Kubernetes configmaps.
+* `Custom Sort 2`: Same as `Custom Sort 1`.
+* `Custom Sort 3`: Same as `Custom Sort 1`.

 ## Configuration
 This extension contributes the following settings: